scuzzydude/asimov/asimov.md

 He says, *"Hey, man, how about those shoes there, my feet are killing me?"* He interrupts my rap about how I'm trying to start a fair currency for poor people to ask me that.
 His timing was perfect, respect.

 My wife had bought a new pair of A\$i\$a#\$s[^22].
 I walk a lot, usually break in my new shoes gradually.
-I'd planned to spend the day in Fonde Rec Center, in the air-conditioning, so I had worn the new shoes and planned to switch to the broken-in shoes later if I had to walk.
-The shoes he's looking at are the broken in pair in the back of my vehicle.
+I'd planned to spend the day in Fonde Rec Center in the air-conditioning, so I had worn the new shoes and planned to switch to the broken-in shoes later if I had to walk.
+The shoes he's looking at are the broken-in pair in the back of my vehicle.

 "I'm size 12," I say, hoping.
 He was about 5'6".